Please make a contribution to the World

 Controlling how people are able to communicate, including tracing what they say for possible reprisal, is also important.

 In essence, there is part of the population that is living well because of their control of assets and people.
 The people whose assets and income have been reallocated don’t like this and thus there is the threat of revolution—overturning the minority in benefit of the majority.
 This is prevented in a number of ways.
 There are two powerful ways of changing a harmful economic system—through revolution, or through democracy.
 Both have been common in the past and today.
 Revolution has been frequently thwarted by successful opposition by the existing government and its allies or by a revolutionary movement evolving into an oppressive government.
 See the further discussion under Reducing harm below.
-See Harmful economic systems: Keeping people oppressed for specific current examples of these practices.

 1. Basic statement.
 Avoiding overthrow is very similar to preventing revolution.
 However, what is emphasized in this section is preventing overthrow by others who would maintain a structure of harm.